 for requests challenging either Board or staff inaction, the date on which the affected person reasonably concluded, or reasonably should have concluded, that action would not be taken in a timely manner.

-Implementation

-n/a

 Due Process

 ICANN’s Document and Information Disclosure Policy (DIDP) should be improved to accommodate the legitimate need for requesters to obtain internal ICANN documents that are relevant to their requests.

-Provide all briefing materials supplied to the board to the Requester so that they may know the arguments against them and have an opportunity to respond (subject to legitimate and documented confidentiality requirements).
+Provide all briefing materials supplied to the board to the Requester should be provided so that they may know the arguments against them and have an opportunity to respond (subject to legitimate and documented confidentiality requirements).

 Final decisions should be issued sooner – hard deadline of 120 days.

-Requesters provided more time to learn of action/inaction and to file the request.
+Requesters should be provided more time to learn of action/inaction and to file the request.

-Transparency improvements throughout the process called for, including more complete documentation and prompt publication of submissions and decisions including their rationale.
+Transparency improvements throughout the process are called for, including more complete documentation and prompt publication of submissions and decisions including their rationale.

+QUESTION: Do you agree that the proposed improvements to the reconsideration process would enhance ICANN's accountability?
+Do you agree with the list of requirements for this recommendation?
+If not, please detail how you would recommend to amend these requirements.

 6.6 Community Empowerment

-6.6.1 Mechanism to empower the community: >>>Name of Mechanism<<<
+6.6.1 Mechanism to empower the community:

 Initial legal advice has indicated that the set of powers in this report can be made available to the ICANN community.
 More specifically: there are approaches we can take within ICANN to make these powers legally available and durable.
-The CCWG continues to take legal advice and to debate the pros and cons of the specific options for this, which will feature in our Second Public Comment Report.

-In the meantime, the CCWG is largely agreed on the following:
+As overall comments, the CCWG is largely agreed on the following:

 To be as restrained as possible in the degree of structural or organising changes required in ICANN to create the mechanism for these powers